XinshaoAmosWang/Ranked-List-Loss-for-DML/README.md

 * There are some vital breakthroughs over the time although they seem to be trivial now.
     * [Multibatch Method](https://www.cse.huji.ac.il/~shashua/papers/multibatch-nips16.pdf), after which people rarely use rigid input formats.
         * Before this milestone, we heard a lot about siamese networks, triplet networks, etc.
-        * After Multibatch Method, we construct doublets, triplets, or high-order tuples directly in the feature space.
+        * After Multibatch Method, we construct doublets, triplets, or high-order tuples directly in the embedding space.
     * The importance of sample mining/weighting becomes clearer for our community.
 Of course, there exist many variants of sample mining/weighting for different scenarios.

-    * Our community become much more open-minded, all methods which learn discriminative representations can be categorised into deep metric learning, e.g., softmax + categorical cross entropy.
+    * Our community become much more open-minded: all methods which learn discriminative representations can be categorised into deep metric learning, e.g., softmax + categorical cross entropy.

     * ...